steven-varga/h5cpp/docs/pages/error_handling.md

 ```
 <pre>
 h5::error : public std::runtime_error
-  ::rollback          - when exception thrown system state is preserved by rolling back to last known state
-                        which itself could throw an error during releasing already allocated resource(s).
-						In the default case, H5CPP_HARD_ERROR = TRUE, the software triggers an exit, preventing
-						an inconsistent state.
-Redifining the macro will result in a second excetion thrown
-						leaving the H5CPP stack in inconsistent state, and allowing you to catch the exception and
-						take action what suits you the best.
   ::any               - captures ALL H5CPP runtime errors with the exception of `rollback`
   ::io::              - namespace: IO related error, see aliasing
   ::io::any           - collective capture of IO errors within this namespace/block recursively
       ::file::        - namespace: file related errors
-	        ::rollback
 	        ::any     - captures all exceptions within this namespace/block
             ::create  - create failed
 			::open    - check if the object, in this case file exists at all, retry if networked resource